caseymorris61/orroifttt/README.md

 This is an Android app that allows the user to control their [Orro](https://getorro.com) light switch, utilizing IFTTT.
 To enable the control, IFTTT applets need to be created.

 ## Overview
 The app allows users to control all of their Orro lights (and potentially across numerous Orro accounts), all from one app.
-It should have a similar look and feel as the official Orro mobile app, but requires minimal setup of IFTTT to get started.
+It strives for similar look and feel as the official Orro mobile app, but requires minimal setup of IFTTT to get started.
 Below are some screenshots of the various app pages.

 <p>
 <img src="readmeImages/OrrIFTTT_control.png" width="200" height="400"/>